Branbridges

 Branbridges is a village in Kent, England, on the River Medway.
 It is near East Peckham, and the nearest railway station is Beltring.

+There is one Grade II Listed building: Banbridges House on the north side of the Medway.

-Today it has practically merged with the neighbouring village of East Peckham, however it retains an industrial estate called Branbridges Estate, a disused water mill where the River Bourne flows, and a petrol station.
+Today it has practically merged with the neighbouring village of East Peckham.
+It contains a petrol station and an industrial estate called Branbridges Estate to the south of the village.